 So that’s where I am now.
 We’ve spent the past few days walking in Pollenca, eating all the tapas in the town, drinking all the wine, but, for most of the time, chilling in the villa and working on our projects.
-As I wrote about in The Detachment of Being a Travel Blogger sometimes when you’re the only one travelling and working in the hostel it can be a little isolating.
+Sometimes when you’re the only one travelling and working in the hostel it can be a little isolating.

 The more travel bloggers and digital nomads I befriend I know that I’m building up this awesome network of people around the world who have the same work / play life outlook as me, and the same means and ways to get them there.
 Just like in a regular office it’s so good to get together now and then just to work side by side and learn from each other and have some fun too.

 – Just casually working on my site, captured by Or Kaplan